 Housing

 (Washington, DC) – The House of Representatives, today, passed 2008 Transportation, Housing and Urban Development Appropriations Conference Report by a vote of 270-147.
-The Transportation and Housing Conference Report addresses the important challenges of keeping our transportation system safe and strong, ensuring that every American has adequate shelter, and doing so in a way th
+The Transportation and Housing Conference Report addresses the important challenges of keeping our transportation system safe and strong, ensuring that every American has adequate shelter, and doing so in a way that strengthens the economy and is environmentally responsible.
+This bill would also increase funding for the Department of Housing and Urban Development’s (HUD) Fair Housing Initiative’s Program

 (Washington, DC)--Today, the House of Representatives Financial Services Committee passed H.R.